seigmenn/Cloud-Computing-Assignment2/README.md

 # Openstack and Docker deployment
 This assignment is hosted via Openstack and by the use of Docker. <br>
-For this assignment, this git repo has been copied to a virtual machine hosted on Openstack.
-Using a Dockerfile (see next point for further info) a docker image is created and hosted on the virtual machines IP-address.
+For this assignment, this git repo has been copied to a virtual machine hosted on Openstack. <br> Using a Dockerfile (see next point for further info) a docker image is created using the command `docker build --tag app:1 .` where `tag` sets the name `app` for the build and specifies the version of the app `1` and the `.` represents where the Dockerfile is located. <br> To run the image  you use the docker run command `docker run -d -p 8080:8080 --restart always app:1` where `-d` starts it in detached mode, `-p` opens up the specified port numbers, `--restart always` makes the image restart automatically and both the name of the image and the version is specified.

 ## Dockerfile
 The contents of the Dockerfile used to build the go-app:

 ```
-FROM golang:1.19
+FROM golang:1.19		#Specifying which version of go to use
-WORKDIR /build
+WORKDIR /build			#Creating a work directory for the go build
-ADD go.mod .
+ADD go.mod .			#Adds the external modules into the work directory
 COPY . .
-RUN go build -o /main
+RUN go build -o /main 	#building the go app into a binary called main
-EXPOSE 80
+EXPOSE 80				#Exposing the proper ports to make it accesible ecternally
-CMD ["/main"]
+CMD ["/main"]			#Setting the command that will be run when the image is run
 ```